Health on the Move study to examine the health and wellbeing of migrants in the UK

 RADAR-base for HOME App study

 The open-source RADAR-base stack formed the basis for this project, allowing us to build upon an existing end-to-end solution and customizing it to the needs of researchers and participants alike.
 Core components of the HOMEapp solution are the aRMT (active Remote Monitoring Technology) app which can be used to collect electronic patient reported outcomes (ePRO) such as surveys and other active tasks, the Kafka-based backend that allows real-time data streaming and a configuration scheme that allows for customization of protocols as well as functionalities for randomized A/B testing.
+Take a look at the study protocol to learn more about the set up.

 Our team built additional functionalities based on the requirements from Aldridge’s group, such as self-enrolment and consent management.
 We developed these functionalities on top of the open source aRMT app and adapted the platform backend to fit the purpose.
 This was all possible thanks to the modularity and extendability of the RADAR-base platform.